JGIBristol/robust-open-analysis-r/index.md

 We don't aim to teach you any techniques for doing analysis (i.e. there is no statistics in this course).
 Instead, we aim to teach you a way to organise your work so that you can do your work with relative ease and efficiency, reducing errors and stress.

+By the end of this course you will:
+* Be aware of reasons to work reproducibly.
+* Be able to write and publish RMarkdown documents mixing code and text.
+* Be familiar with using Git for version control in RStudio.
+* Have practiced setting up and using a reproducible workflow from start to finish.

 {% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites